 Please note the following: All students must have been approved to graduate by the Office of the Registrar.
 Your student account must be paid in full to participate in the Commencement Ceremony.

 Hold Policy for Graduating Students

-Dominican University encourages students to participate in their graduation ceremony.
-However, to maintain the quality of education it provides, the university requires that students pay in full all charges relating to tuition, fees, room and board prior to the graduation date.
+Dominican University encourages students to participate in their commencement ceremony.
+However, to maintain the quality of education it provides, the university requires that students pay in full all charges relating to tuition, fees, room and board prior to the commencement.
 Note that Student Accounts stops taking personal checks two weeks prior to graduation.
 During this time you are welcome to pay in the office by certified check, money order, or cash.
 You may also pay online through CASHNet with MasterCard, Visa, Discover or American Express.